-A medical malpractice lawyer can help you avoid accepting less than what you are entitled to collect.
+A Springfield medical malpractice attorney can help you avoid accepting less than what you are entitled to collect.
 Their legal team may offer the following services:

 - Determining if your case is valid: For a valid case, it is not enough to have been harmed.
 The injury must have been caused by a medical professional’s negligence and failure to adhere to a generally accepted “standard of care” that other medical professionals would use when treating a similar patient under similar circumstances.

 - Making sure your case is filed correctly and according to the statute of limitations: According to 735 ILCS 5/13-212, you generally have two years since the date of the injury to file a medical malpractice lawsuit, assuming you discovered the injury right away.
 However, if you did not discover the injury right away, you have four years from the date it was discovered to file your case.

 - Gathering evidence to prove your case: Your legal team may conduct their own investigation to collect and preserve evidence, such as medical reports, photographs and videos, and eyewitness statements.

 - Negotiating with insurance companies: Insurance companies may take your case more seriously if you have an attorney.

 - Collecting testimonies from expert witnesses: Your team may consult medical experts to determine whether malpractice took place compared to industry standards.
 This analysis may be used as part of your argument.